 Faculty and staff have 14 days to review drafts of dissertation or doctoral study chapters.
 Students should remember that each reviewer has 14 days to review materials submitted as part of the dissertation or doctoral study.

 Many other staff departments have the same goal of replying to student questions within 24 business hours, but students should review the policies of each department to better understand the timeframe for a reply to submitted questions.

 Students can petition a policy at the university using the Student Petition Form located in their myWalden portal.
 However, students must follow the policies surrounding petitions – especially the deadline for a petition to be submitted (within 30 days for things related to a class, 10 days for a residency) and the need for documentation to support medical or other claims as related to performance in class.
 Depending on the type and the complexity of the petition’s request, the review can take anywhere from a week to 6 weeks, if not longer.
-An academic advisor can give you an estimate of the time involved with a petition review, but cannot confirm when a review would be complete.
+A Student Success Advisor can give you an estimate of the time involved with a petition review, but cannot confirm when a review would be complete.
 Students will be contacted by the appropriate department regarding the outcome of their petition review.

 For more information about the petition policy, please visit the Student Handbook.